cloudControl/documentation/Platform Documentation.md

 ## Secure Shell (SSH)

-The distributed nature of the cloudControl platform means it's not possible to SSH into the actual server.
+The distributed nature of the dotCloud platform means it's not possible to SSH into the actual server.
 Instead, we offer the run command, that allows you to launch a new container and connect to that via SSH.

 The container is identical to the web or worker containers but starts an SSH daemon instead of one of the Procfile commands.
 It's based on the same stack image and deployment image and does also provides the Add-on credentials.